frggycc/building-access-control-system/README.md

 ---
 # AWS Account and IAM Admin User
 ## Create an AWS Account
 If you haven't already, go to aws.amazon.com and create an account.
-AWS offers a free tier where AWS gives a new user a 6-month trial with $100 in credets to use with their service.
+AWS offers a free tier that gives new users a 6-month trial with $100 in credits to use across their services.

 To avoid exceeding the cost of your credits, you can set a budget alert using the Billing and Cost Management service.
 1. On the left side menu of the service, click **Budgets**